What Is Academic Jazz, Does It matter?

 All art advanced beyond a common conceptual threshold if identified, can become a serious candidate for entry into the domain of academic inquiry.
 Within jazz, the works of innovators and Avant-Garde artists are often interpreted by musicians, intellectuals and academics as motifs and understatements of freedom, resistance, progress, love, beauty, melancholy, joy, and spontaneity.
 Such interpretations need not be academic.
 Music is for everyone or almost so.
 The magic of music is its ability to stir emotions within us with invisible vibrations.

 You might find as much melancholy in New York Is Full of Lonely People by the Art Ensemble of Chicago as you would find in the Sound of Silence by Simon and Garfunkel.
-Blues March by Art Blakey and Jazz Messengers and We and Them by Bob Marley and the Wailers can be considered understated appeals to militancy and resistance to the ears of many listeners.
+Blues March by Art Blakey and Jazz Messengers and We and Them by Bob Marley and the Wailers we can consider as understated appeals to militancy and resistance to the ears of many listeners.
 The Photograph by the Beatles can precipitate nostalgia, so can The Key by the Art Ensemble of Chicago.
-It is the sheer felt experience of these pieces of music that conjures up these impressions, spontaneously or through reflection.
+It is the sheer felt experience of these pieces of music that conjures up these impressions spontaneously or through reflection.
 Time and conditions play a role too.

-Using felt experience once again, one may sometimes feel the music of Bill Pierce is pretentious; of Bill Dixon is unnecessarily disruptive; of Rahsaan Roland Kirk is deviant; of the Art Ensemble of Chicago as pantomime; of Anthony Braxton and Cecil Tailor as high I.Q. exercises in abstraction; and Lennie Tristano as freak stuff.
+Using felt experience once again, one may sometimes feel the music of Bill Pierce is pretentious; of Bill Dixon is unnecessarily disruptive; of Rahsaan Roland Kirk is deviant; of the Art Ensemble of Chicago as pantomime; of Anthony Braxton and Cecil Taylor as high I.Q. exercises in abstraction; and Lennie Tristano as freak creations.
 These are spurious criticisms that are avoidable.
 Jazz is full of uncertainty and surprise; something fans, musicians and scholars may resist, dislike, reject, love, embrace, promote or ignore such.

 Whether you seek the felt experience of the music for its sake or pursue an academic inquiry into it the art form as a subject (or appreciate the intersection where they both meet), jazz is a distinct living expression that is nigh boundless has enough on offer for everyone to enjoy and ponder.